 The Committee on Academic Standing formulates policy on matters regarding the maintenance of matriculation, grading structure, satisfaction of requirements for degrees and certificates, and advanced standing.
 It adjudicates and takes final action on waivers of suspension, statute of limitation and administrative grade appeals.
 Communications with the Committee should be made through the Registrar, who serves as its Executive Secretary.
-The College Community may review a copy of the Codification of Academic Rules and Regulations on the College website. https://www.bcc.cuny.edu/wp-content/uploads/2021/08/bcc academic rules and regulations aug-2021.pdf
+The College Community may review a copy of the Codification of Academic Rules and

+Regulations on the College website.
+BCC_academic_rules_and_regulations_sept22.pdf (cuny.edu)